 - American Water continues to improve analytical method detection limits for PFAS.

 - GAC has been installed to remove PFAS compounds from five locations that have elevated source water levels.

 Our Central Laboratory, located in Belleville, IL, is an EPA accredited lab with high throughput, fast turnaround time, and expanded capability for PFAS.
-The Central Laboratory is NELAC certified to perform EPA method 537 and 537.1 that includes 18 PFAS compounds at reporting limits of 5 ng/L and method detection limits of 2 ng/L. The lab is currently demonstrating EPA Method 533 that includes compounds in Method 537.1 as well as short-chain PFAS for a total of 25 PFAS.
+The Central Laboratory is NELAC certified and prepared for UCMR 5 that includes 29 PFAS chemicals.
+The lab is also certified for EPA Method 533 that includes compounds in Method 537.1 as well as short-chain PFAS for a total of 25 PFAS.
 In addition, our in-house team of research scientists and engineers is actively involved in two major studies being funded by external agencies that will evaluate method modifications to hopefully expand the number of compounds we can effectively measure.